shadowherefx/Shadow-md/README.md

 Multi-device support
 Encrypted session storage
 📜 License & Legal MIT License – but with strict conditions:
-For educational purposes only
-Not affiliated with WhatsApp in any way
+For educational purposes only.
+Not affiliated with WhatsApp.
-Using this bot may result in account ban.
+Using this may cause account ban.
 Use at your own risk.
-Do NOT use for spam, bulk messaging, or illegal activities Developers are not responsible for any bans or consequences ❤️ Support the Project
+No spam/bulk/illegal use.
+Developers not responsible for bans.
+💗 Support the Project
-Developed with ❤️ by Dex Shyam
+Developed with 💗 by Dex Shyam
-© 2026 DEX-BOT-MD – All Rights kiya
+© 2026 DEX-BOT-MD – All Rights Reserved
+💗🎉 🚀